THE BENEFITS OF KELP

 4. Kelp has much more iodine, and I find this is absolutely needed today.

-The main difference, for therapeutic purposes, is that the brands of kelp I recommend have lower levels of toxic metals and a much higher alginate content.
+The main difference, for therapeutic purposes, is that the brands of kelp we recommend have lower levels of toxic metals and a higher alginate content.
 The alginates in kelp help bind the mercury and other toxic metals found in all products from the sea.

 This is important because eating the other sea vegetables, as with eating much fish at all, will result in mercury and arsenic toxicity, unfortunately.
-I do not recommend the other sea vegetables, except for occasional use, and I do not recommend any fish or seafood except for 3-4 cans of sardines weekly for adults, due mainly to the mercury problem in all products from the sea.
+We do not recommend the other sea vegetables, except for occasional use, and we do not recommend any fish or seafood except for 3-4 cans of sardines weekly for adults, due mainly to the mercury problem in all products from the sea.

 THE MERCURY AND ARSENIC PROBLEM IN KELP